Presentation: Child with developmental delay or intellectual disability

 Example clinical scenario

-A family attend the paediatric clinic concerned because their three-year-old son’s development is delayed.
-He sat at one year, was walking at two and a half years and, at the age of three has a few single words but is not talking in sentences.
-He has some dysmorphic features and was diagnosed with an atrial septal defect following the detection of a heart murmur at the newborn check.
+A family attends the paediatric clinic concerned because their three-year-old son’s development is delayed and unexplained.
+He sat at one year, was walking at two and a half years and, at the age of three, has a few single words but is not joining two words together.
+He has distinctive facial features and was diagnosed with an atrial septal defect following the detection of a heart murmur at the newborn check.

 When to consider genomic testing